sherifbaruwa/DevOps-PBL/project1.md

 ![img](img/mysql_secure_installation.png)

-## STEP 3:  INSTALL AND CONFIGURE MYSQL CLIENT ON SERVER B
+## STEP 3:  INSTALL AND CONFIGURE MYSQL CLIENT ON SERVER A

 On the AWS client instance(mysql-cleint), install MySQL client using the command below: